Tom Morris (director): Career

 In 2012 Morris and Stenning oversaw the first phase of a multimillion-pound redevelopment, which included the refurbishment of the theatre's 250 year old auditorium and creation of new office and rehearsal spaces.
 The second phase of redevelopment of Bristol Old Vic commenced in November 2016.
 The plans included an overhaul of the front of house spaces and Studio theatre, and was completed in autumn 2018.

 As well as directing many theatrical productions, Morris has directed and produced several operas, including The Death of Klinghoffer (ENO and the Met) and a staging of Handel's Messiah (Bristol Proms, 2013).

 In 2011 he won the Tony Award for Best Direction of a Play for the Broadway production of War Horse, along with co-director Marianne Elliott.
 Morris was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to theatre.

 One interviewer said of Morris: "His tastes are catholic, and frequently risky, but they can produce some of the most inspired, inventive theatre in Britain today."

-Morris is on the board of innovating British theatre company Complicite, and is the founding chair of The JMK Trust, set up in honour of James Menzies-Kitchin to provide opportunities for talented young theatre directors.
+Morris is Chair of the board of innovating British theatre company Complicite, and is the founding chair of The JMK Trust, set up in honour of James Menzies-Kitchin to provide opportunities for talented young theatre directors.